ichortower/TheJClub/README.md

 This mod should automatically work with custom NPCs, but see below for details.

+## And, Introducing...
+Alt Modes!

+This mod now features the ability to switch between different mutators, or "modes".
+At this time, there is only one alt mode, "Boncher", which inserts "onch" into character names.
+More alt modes may be added in the future.

+To switch modes, use Generic Mod Config Menu and choose the mode you want, or edit your config.json by hand like an animal.
+The option is called `AltMode` and the allowed values are `None` (default J behavior) and `Boncher`.

 # Caveats (Technical)

 This mod accounts for any custom NPC that either: